 - Petty cash payments are limited to \$50 per item - Petty cash kept in a secure location and separate from other funds - IOUs are not accepted - No personal cheques are cashed - Petty cash voucher is written in ink to support each payment and appropriately approved - Petty cash vouchers signed off by both the custodian and payee upon payment to the claimant - All relevant documentation securely attached

-This policy will be reviewed annually.

-Adopted at School Council on 20 February 2018

-Endorsed by School Council February 2019, 2020
+This policy will be reviewed every 3 to 4 years.
+Adopted at School Council on 20 February 2018 Endorsed by School Council February 2019, 2020 Policy to be reviewed June 2025.

 PHOTOGRAPHING, FILMING AND RECORDING STUDENTS POLICY